 The French drain installed in the backyard is also known as the exterior French drain.
 It is normally installed in the yard, occupying the external perimeter of the basement.
-A special channel dug out around the building, makes sure that the water does not get inside.
+A special channel is dug out around the building to make sure that the water does not get inside.

-Instead, the water gets into important French drain detail – the pipe, from where it is directed to a sump pump, installed inside of the house.
-Sometimes it can be done naturally, by gravity, but in this case, your yard should have an “upward” position towards your basement, where a sump pump is installed.
+Instead, the water gets into the important French drain – the pipe, from where it is directed to a sump pump, is installed inside of the house.
+Sometimes it can be done naturally by gravity, but in this case, your yard should have an “upward” position towards your basement, where a sump pump is installed.

 Exterior French drain sometimes might be difficult to install.
-If you are an owner of a ready house, installing an exterior French drain might require changing the landscape plan, digging at the driveways, sidewalks, etc. If you are building a house and want to install this system, please, plan accordingly.
+If you are a ready homeowner, installing an exterior French drain might require changing the landscape plan, digging at the driveways, sidewalks, etc. If you are building a house and want to install this system, please plan accordingly.

 Interior French Drain

-This type of French drain is very similar to the backyard one; however, it is installed inside of the basement.
-The French drain pipe is put along the basement internal perimeter.
+This type of French drain is very similar to the backyard one; It is however installed inside the basement.
+The French drain pipe is put along the basement’s internal perimeter.
 The perforated pipe is surrounded by gravel to protect the system from soil and dirt.

 As the water gets into the basement, the pipes collect it from the basement floor and direct it to the sump pump.
 This way your foundation stays protected from excessive water and its consequences.

-Installing the interior French drains is easier in the houses that have been built already.
+Installing an interior French drain is easier in houses that have been built already.
 They do not require changing the existing landscape.
 You will only need to remove all your belonging from the basement walls and the space around them.
 Our professionals, in turn, will remove some of the cement near the walls to install the drainage system.

 Interior drains have certain advantages: